albert752/TCGI-Practice-Memos/P4/README.md

 * **E1:** Is the mail server OK?
 * **E2:** Why we do not get the additional section with the glue record on the first dig?
+* **General** Why when we dig on Bob we don't get addition information containing the `A` RR and on the last exercice, when we dig on Carla we do.